 A better option is to link to the information you like and create a new window to open when creating your link code to ensure your website is still available to your site visitors.

 If I only quote a portion of another website’s content and link to them, do I still need their permission?

 The Fair Use Law does allow you to use portions.
 But that does not negate the copyright holder’s inherent rights.
 They can still claim infringement.

 While you can use short snippets, it would behoove you to have permission to do so.
-By only integrating portions of the content you also risk possibly providing the wrong impression about the author’s writings.
+By only integrating portions of the content, you also risk possibly providing the wrong impression about the author’s writings.

 You do not want to risk being misleading about someone else’s content.
-If you want to quote any written work in whole or part it would be wise and courteous to ask permission to do so.
+If you want to quote any written work in whole or part, it would be wise and courteous to ask permission to do so.

 If I pay someone to create graphics for my website, do I own the copyright to those graphics?

 That document must state that they are transferring their rights specifically to you.
-Saying you own it because you paid for it doesn’t make it legal fact.
+Saying you own it because you paid for it doesn’t make it a legal fact.